-For steps 1 and 2, the parametric models are fitted to sample data in pure (unconditional) modeling.
-By contrast, step 3 is dedicated to conditional VaR and CVaR forecasting.
-Models are evaluated through a collaborative approach using tools from both branches of backtesting: conventional (called standard) and comparative.
+In addition to the regulatory requirements for capital, the new Basel regulations strongly recommend supplementing statistical procedures to ensure the ex-post suitability of models (BCBS, 2016, page 82; BCBS, 2019, paragraph 32.13).
+For these reasons, models are evaluated through a collaborative approach using tools from both branches of backtesting: conventional (called standard) and comparative.
 Depending on level p = 1% or 2.5%, appropriate scoring functions guide the analysis to focus on worthwhile models, whereas models are validated individually using standard backtests and on the basis of the DM test (Diebold and Mariano, 1995).

-Three standard VaR tests are applied: the uc test of Kupiec (1995), cc of Christoffersen (1998), and DQ of Engle and Manganelli (2004).
-For CVaR, we use the $Z{\rm ES}$ test of Acerbi and Szekely (2019) and the RC test of Righi and Ceretta (2015).
+Three standard VaR tests are applied: the uc test of Kupiec (1995), the cc of Christoffersen (1998), and the DQ of Engle and Manganelli (2004).
+For CVaR, we use the $Z{ES}$ test of Acerbi and Szekely (2019) and the RC test of Righi and Ceretta (2015).
 Moreover, we argue for and employ the CVaR part of the optimality test of Patton et al. (2019) to evaluate the CVaR's conditional adequacy.
 One aim of this paper is to orchestrate all these aspects into a validation process that complies with the regulations in force.

-We utilize a sample of data from three assets: IBM, General Electric, and Walmart, whose returns all refute normality over the time period under examination, which encompasses the extreme price fluctuations of the last economic recession in the United States (NBER3 December 2007 to June 2009) and the financial crisis of August 2007 to February 2009 (TED spread).
+We utilize a sample of data from three assets: IBM, General Electric, and Walmart, whose returns all refute normality over the time period under examination, which encompasses the extreme price fluctuations of the last economic recession in the United States (NBER December 2007 to June 2009) and the financial crisis of August 2007 to February 2009 (TED spread).
 Our competing models have a role to play in identifying and documenting specific aspects of the research.
 Due to their well-known performance at high quantiles, the generalized Pareto distribution (GP, McNeil et al. 2015) and the exponential generalized beta type 2 (EGB2, Kerman and McDonald, 2015) are also in the running to benchmark the findings.